rasmus-storjohann/ReduxTypescript/redux_architecture.md

 ## Scaling up the store

-Enforcing separation of concerns in the store will likely lead to a Store type with a number of sub-stores for different parts of the application domain.
-This means that calls to combineReducers() could end up taking a lot of arguments.
-I want to have a single file that comines all the sub-stores into one.
-This file should be the only piece in the architecture that knows about all the different sub-stores.
-This is what I've come up with for the example of just two stores, but it looks like it should be able to expand easily:
+Separating concerns in the store leads to a root `Store` type with a number of sub-stores for different parts of the application domain.
+This means that the call to `combineReducers()` could end up taking a lot of arguments.

+I want to have a single file that comines all the sub-stores into one and does nothing else.
+This file should be the only place in the architecture that knows about all the different sub-stores.
+This approach looks like it should be able to scale up easily:

 ```ts
 import { combineReducers } from 'redux';